Last Updated August 19th, 2023 at 09:37 am by Lisa

 - Garlic (never feed)

-Can My Dog Eat FAQ
+FAQ: What Veggies Can My Dog Eat?

 Yes.
-Bell peppers are loaded with essential vitamins, nutrients, and antioxidants beneficial to a dog’s health.
+Bell peppers are loaded with essential vitamins, nutrients, and antioxidants and are beneficial.
 Rich in vitamins A, E, B6, and lutein and are great sources of vitamin C and beta-carotene.
+Red bell peppers actually start out green and mature to red.
+Packing in high nutrition because they've been on the vine longest.

-Homemade Dog Biscuits
+Homemade Biscuit Dog Recipes

 CRAVING MORE?

-Homemade Dog Food Recipe
+Homemade Dog Food Recipes (30+ Ideas!)

 Ingredients